-For a superhero movie that’s about the possible extinction of the human race, the Avengers: Age of Ultron funny scenes numbered pretty high.
-There are small moments you have to look for, but for Marvel fans, the Avengers: Age of Ultron funny scenes are almost as important as the action sequences.
+For a superhero movie that’s about the possible extinction of the human race, the funniest scenes in Avengers: Age of Ultron numbered pretty high.
+There are small moments you have to look for, but for fans of Marvel movies, the funniest scenes in Avengers: Age of Ultron are almost as important as the action sequences.

 Avengers: Age of Ultron is suffering the backlash that plagues anyone or anything that becomes successful.
 (Think Anne Hathaway.)
 The first Avengers took in approxmiately $200 million in its opening weekend, then went on to rake in over $600 million at the box office in the United States alone.
 Something so huge, so hyped becomes an easy target for haters.
 I’ve read some negative reviews of Avengers: Age of Ultron that seemed to have been written before the critic even saw the film.
 I’m here to tell you, those bad reviews are wrong.
 Avengers: Age of Ultron took up the baton from the well-received Captain America: The Winter Soldier and ran with it.

-Let’s take a look at fifteen of the best Avengers: Age of Ultron funny scenes, in the order that they happen in the movie.
+Let’s take a look at fifteen of the funniest scenes in Avengers: Age of Ultron, in the order that they happen in the movie.

 1. Shoehorn Much?